-As a high school student he moved to Santa Cruz, California with his family.
-He soon became an avid surfer and his relationship with the natural environment was deepened by his connection with the ocean and frequent encounters with the abundant marine life of the Monterey Bay.
+As a high school student, he moved to Santa Cruz, California with his family.
+He soon became an avid surfer and his relationship with the natural environment was deepened by his connection with the ocean and frequent encounters with the abundant marine life of Monterey Bay.

 After graduating from Pepperdine University and spending 13 years in the corporate world, Gero fulfilled a lifelong dream and began traveling to Africa.
 Profoundly affected by the vast expanse and astonishing diversity of wildlife, he resolved to pursue photography professionally.
 In addition to his now regular trips to Africa, he has found great inspiration in the stunningly captivating scenes of the Western United States, and more recently, India.

-My inspiration comes from the natural raw beauty that exists precariously beyond the relentless push of modern development.
-I believe that the essence of a scene can be revealed when one’s own perceptions are applied to a pure, objective reality.
-With each photograph, I allow the natural elements of color, shape, and motion to resonate with an echo of my own feelings in that very moment.
+artist statement My inspiration comes from the natural raw beauty that exists precariously beyond the relentless push of modern development.
+I believe that the essence of a scene can be revealed when one’s own perceptions are applied to pure, objective reality.
+With each photograph, I allow the natural elements of color, shape, and motion to resonate with an echo of my own feelings at that very moment.
 My goal is to present a timeless image that invites an individual emotional response for each viewer.
 I want the essential element in each subject to inform my aesthetic and technical choices.
 Color can be a powerful element triggering great emotional impact.
-Other scenes call for a black and white or sepia interpretation to best reveal the flow of shape, contour and mood.
+Other scenes call for a black-and-white or sepia interpretation to best reveal the flow of shape, contour, and mood.

 I began taking photographs in print and slide format.
-The advancements in quality over the last few years in digital photography have made it an obvious transition for me to now photograph exclusively in digital format.
-I use Canon cameras and lenses.
-Natural light is my primary light source, although I do use speedlite flashes from time to time, to freeze motion, as fill light or to get catch light in my subjects' eyes.
+The advancements in quality over the last decade and a half in digital photography have made it an obvious transition for me to now photograph exclusively in digital format.

-My work is comprised of approximately 40% landscapes and 60% wildlife.
-20-25% of my overall body of work is black & white or sepia toned.
+work description My work is comprised of approximately 70% wildlife and 30% landscapes.
+10-15% of my body of work is black & white or sepia-toned.
 All of my subject matter is photographed on location in the wild.
-I now edit digitally for contrast and color correction, but to maintain a photographic purity no elements are added or removed.
+I now edit digitally for contrast and color correction, but to maintain photographic purity no elements are added or removed.
 Effects such as motion blur are created "in camera."

 I have been drawn to my subjects for most of my life.
 One reason is the beauty and the excitement of being out in the bush, the desert or the mountains early in the morning.
 I cannot deny that there is a sense of escapism.
 Then there is the need to record history.
 This is especially true in today's rapidly changing world.